DeuxHuitHuit/288-toolkit/packages/strings/README.md

 A collection of functions to work with strings.

+## capitalize

+Capitalizes the first letter of a string.

+## uncapitalize

+Uncapitalize the first letter of a string.

+## textToId

+Converts text to a valid HTML id.

 ## objectToQueryString

 Returns a string of URL parameters from an object, filtering out `null` values.